OSGeo/PROJ/docs/source/operations/projections/tmerc.rst

     .. versionadded:: 6.0.0

-    Use the algorithm described in section "Ellipsoidal Form" below.
-    It is faster than the default algorithm, but also diverges faster as the distance from the central meridian increases.
+    Use the Evenden-Snyder algorithm described below under "Legacy ellipsoidal form".
+It is faster than the default algorithm, but is less accurate and diverges beyond 3° from the central meridian.

 .. option:: +algo=auto/evenden_snyder/poder_engsager

     .. versionadded:: 7.1

     Selects the algorithm to use.
-The hardcoded value and the one defined in :ref:`proj-ini` default to ``poder_engsager``, that is the most precise one.
+The hardcoded value and the one defined in :ref:`proj-ini` default to ``poder_engsager``; that is the most precise one.

     When using auto, a heuristics based on the input coordinate to transform